Refresh

 Enter colleges, and colleges in Toronto, no less – Canada’s economic engine of finance, real estate, technology, media, tourism, life sciences and more.
 Recent trends show colleges are becoming an ever more popular destination for practical, hands-on education and upskilling or reskilling, offering a lower cost and often shorter study time than universities as employers place a premium on skills over credentials.

-It’s hard to argue with the results as well: the latest statistics from Colleges Ontario show that nearly 84 per cent of public college graduates land a job within six months, and 88 per cent of employers are satisfied with their college hires.
-Career colleges boast a similar success rate, with a 78 per cent employment rate and identical 88 per cent employer satisfaction rate.
+It’s hard to argue with the results as well: the latest statistics from Colleges Ontario show that nearly 86 percent of public college graduates land a job within six months, and nearly 92 percent of employers are satisfied with their college hires.
+Career colleges boast a similar success rate, with an 80 percent employment rate and 93.5 percent employer satisfaction rate.

 Ontario is well-equipped to meet the growing demand for college training, with 24 public colleges delivering a vast range of microcredentials, courses and diploma and degree programs.
 And in Ontario’s capital city of Toronto, there are more than a dozen public and private colleges teaching in-demand skills in business, health, science, technology, law, IT and more, attracting students from across Canada and the globe.

-Toronto already ranks as one of the most liveable cities in the world, but its outsize role in the Canadian economy – the city contributes 20 per cent of the country’s GDP – presents unbeatable opportunities for college co-op and internship placements, as well as the new career and learning opportunities gained from your college education.
+Toronto’s outsize role in the Canadian economy – considered Canada’s business and finance capital, the city contributes 20 percent of the country’s GDP – presents unbeatable opportunities for college co-op and internship placements, as well as the new career and learning opportunities gained from your college education.

 CourseCompare’s annual school rankings are determined using a process that considers several core metrics and principles.
 Read more about our methodology here.